 A major limitation in the Institute's work has been that affiliate universities have good funding for such programs; in addition to covering the affiliation fee, they often help their people with travel and lodging expenses.
-As a consequence, IWL has very few affiliates and participants from Africa or from the less developed economies in Asia, Eastern Europe, the Middle East, and Latin America, as can be seen from the map of affiliates on the IWL website:
+As a consequence, IWL has very few affiliates and participants from Africa or from the less developed economies in Asia, Eastern Europe, the Middle East, and Latin America, as can be seen from the map of affiliates on the IWL website: https://iwl.fas.harvard.edu/pages/institutional-affiliates.

-year period, and in the process to develop ongoing relationships with several universities in countries not now on the IWL map.
+The Balzan Prize funding will enable the IWL to significantly expand its outreach during the five-year period, and in the process to develop ongoing relationships with several universities in countries not now on the IWL map.
 Colleagues will be asked to solicit applications from Cheikh Anta Diop University in Dakar, Chulalongkorn in Bangkok, Eötvös Loránd in Budapest, Santiago de Chile, and the American University of Beirut, but an open call for applications from elsewhere will also be launched.
 In the annual application cycle, people from underrepresented areas will be invited to apply for the year's Balzan Colloquium, which the David Damrosch and the Associate Director will oversee.